JGL/Emitts/readme.md

 This project is part of the [Making Movement Irresistable project](http://makingmovementirresistible.org) - "Making Movement Irresistible (MMI) is a research project funded by Arts Council of Wales, National Lottery Health & Wellbeing award.
 The overarching aim is to develop an innovative suite of digital, online and wearable accessories that encourage improvisational movement interactions with older adults in a variety of residential settings."

-This repository currently contains four different Xcode projects:
+This repository currently contains five different Xcode projects:

 1. 01_viaKodecoExampleCode
 2. 02_viaAppleExampleCode
 3. 03_visualisingGestures
 4. 04_viaSofiaDinizFreshStart
+5. 05_manualActionSelection

 01_viaKodecoExampleCode is based on the following code: